luiscnalves21/luiscnalves21/README.md

 - 👋 Hi, I’m @luiscnalves21
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C++, Java, GitHub, Unit Testing, Operative Systems
+- 🌱 I’m currently learning C++, Java

 <!---
 luiscnalves21/luiscnalves21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.